MicrosoftDocs/power-pages-docs/power-pages-docs/configure/list-calendar-view.md

 The following field mappings can be configured to display list records as dated events on the calendar.
 The records need to include at minimum a date field.

 > [!Tip]
-> See [date and time](behavior-format-date-time-field.md#date-and-time) field behaviors for information on formatting date and time fields on portals.
+> See [date and time](behavior-format-date-time-field.md#date-and-time) field behaviors for information on formatting date and time fields on webpages.

 | Entity Field Mappings | Details |
 | - | - |